Open Access Hubs

 Community-based Water Monitoring & the Canada Water Agency

 Calling all community-based water monitoring supporters: A coalition of Community-Based Water Monitoring (CBWM) leaders from across the country has been working to raise the profile of CBWM in Canada and advocate for its credibility on the federal stage.
 CBWM programs provide vital, complementary data that can fill gaps in the federal government’s data collection.
-That is if the
+That

 Community-based Water Monitoring & the Canada Water Agency Read More »